-Assistance dog trainers work for charitable organisations who train dogs to help people with disabilities gain more independence.
+Assistance dog trainers work for charitable organisations who train dogs to help people with disabilities and medical conditions gain more independence.

 You could be training:

 guide dogs for blind or visually impaired people, to help their owners get about every day, for example crossing roads or avoiding obstacles in busy areas

 hearing dogs, to alert deaf people to sounds such as door bells, smoke alarms, telephones, alarm clocks or crying babies

 medical or seizure alert dogs, to alert their owners with serious health conditions, such as diabetes or severe allergic reactions, before a medical emergency, or to alert their owner with epilepsy if they are about to have a seizure

 disability assistance dogs, to help people with physical disabilities carry out daily tasks such as opening and closing doors, or pressing buttons on phones or emergency alarms.
 They may also support children with autism to help them cope better in social settings and provide companionship.

 settling the dog in at the training centre, taking it for walks and playing with it to find out what its abilities are